 Individuals working in the field of drug rehabilitation should be properly certified.
-Certification and accreditation of a rehab facility gives one special assurance that services and facilities will be up to specified standards.
+Accreditation of a certified rehab facility give one special assurance that services and facilities will be up to specified standards.
 While many states have specific standards which all rehab facilities in that state must comply with, additional accreditation of rehabilitation centers raises the bar and makes for a better facility.

 Each state has their own laws and regulations when it comes to standards of treatment.
 Here are a few with which rehabilitation facilities in the State of Michigan must comply:

-In a residential rehab, clients who have not had a medical exam within 6 months prior to admission are required to get one under the supervision of a licensed physician no later than 14 days after admission.
+- In an inpatient rehab, clients who have not had a medical exam within 6 months prior to admission are required to get one under the supervision of a licensed physician no later than 14 days after admission.

-In a residential rehab, clients’ social and psychological needs must be assessed as part of treatment.
-Additionally, there must be a treatment plan made in writing based upon clients’ needs.
+- In an inpatient rehab, clients’ social and psychological needs must be assessed as part of treatment.
+Additionally, there must be a treatment plan made in writing based on clients’ needs.

-In a residential rehab, services and therapeutic treatments must be defined and must follow a sequence.
+- In an inpatient rehab, services and therapeutic treatments must be defined and must follow a sequence.

 Those are just a few of the requirements a rehabilitation center in Michigan must comply with in order to be properly licensed.
 These regulations deal with the common sense, safety, procedural, and legal aspects of starting and maintaining a rehabilitation facility.
 The intention is that anyone admitted can safely detoxify from drug or alcohol dependence, have a positive experience dealing systematically with their addiction issues, and emerge a drug-free individual with a new outlook on life.

-Detoxification services are intended to help the persons served reduce or eliminate their use of illicit drugs while improving their quality of life and functioning.
+- Detoxification services are intended to help the persons served to reduce or eliminate their use of illicit drugs while improving their quality of life and functioning.

-Residential treatment services are organized to provide environments in which persons with behavioral health disorders or related problems can reside and receive services from personnel who are specialty trained in service delivery for said persons.
+- Inpatient treatment services are organized to provide environments in which persons with behavioral health disorders or related problems can stay and receive services from personnel who are specialty trained in service delivery for said persons.